rmccrear/prefix-free-tree-code-game/README.md

 # Prefix Free Pipes

-A "game" to help you learn about Hoffman encodings.
+A "game" to help you learn about Huffman Codings.

 Make a message, and the letters will appear in the tree.